 Other than that, OSB still goes through production using formaldehyde adhesives, which release urea-formaldehyde into the air.
 A 2019 environmental law prohibited plywood production using this glue, making the process safer for the environment.

-Now that you know all about the differences between OSB vs. plywood, here are a few frequently asked questions you might have an interest in.
+Now that you know all about the differences between OSB vs. plywood, here are a few frequently asked questions you might be interested in.

 Is OSB better than plywood?